tkonopka/umap/README.md

 ## Performance

 The focus of the implementation is to provide running time that are sub-quadratic in the number of data points in a dataset.
-In this regard, the package provides attractive running times for large datasets in comparison with quadratic algorithms.
+In this regard, the package can be attractive for very large datasets in comparison with quadratic algorithms.
 However, this package does not attempt to provide maximal performance.
 For applications that require maximal performance, see the original implementation.